In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 - Right-click on the project –> Select Add –> Then choose the New Azure Function option.

-- Choose Azure Function –> Provide a meaningful full name –> Click on the Add button.
+- Choose Azure Function –> Provide a meaningful full name –> Click on the Add button as shown in the screenshot below.

-Select the Service Bus Queue trigger option–> provide the Queue name –> click on the Ok button.
+Select the Service Bus Queue trigger option–> provide the Queue name –> click the OK button.
+See the screenshot below for your reference.

-Now, the project will get created like below.
+Now, the project will be created like below.
 Make sure to change the Connection name based on yours.

 using System;